Skip to main content

 caution

-If you want to convert using a local Microsoft Office installation, you must have a compatible version of Microsoft Office installed on the Conversion Service server:
+If you want to Convert files using local Microsoft Office installation, you must have a compatible version of Microsoft Office installed on the Conversion Service server:

 Office version